Tromsø Airport, Skattøra: Naval establishment

 Parliament approved construction of a naval air station in Northern Norway in 1933.
 The following year the Ministry of Defense asked that two Marinens Flyvebaatfabrikk M.F.11 be station to the north.
 Ramsund Naval Base was initially proposed as a suitable location, as it would allow it to be co-located with the rest of the operations of the Royal Norwegian Navy.
-Also Salangen and Harstad were considered.
-However, the need for a base closer to Finnmark caused them to be discarded.
+Also Salangen Municipality and Harstad Municipality were considered.
+However, the need for a base closer to Finnmark county caused them to be discarded.

 The search was intensified with a committee appointed in 1936.
-They looked at four sites in Troms—Gibostad, Eidkjosen, Hessfjord and Breivika.
+They looked at four sites in Troms: Gibostad, Eidkjosen, Hessfjord, and Breivika.
 The latter included sites both at and south of Skattøra.
 It was chosen due to its proximity to Finnmark, proximity to the Navy's offices in Tromsø and good landing conditions under a variety of wind conditions.
 The plans included two hangars the size of the ultimate building, two barracks, a terminal two slipways, docks and ammunition storage.
 The goal was to make the airport the main air station for seaplanes in Northern Norway.
 Funding of 100,000 Norwegian krone was granted in 1936 and the project was scheduled for completion in 1941.

 The Navy signed a lease for 2.6 ha of land for five years.
 This was because the station was presumed to be provisional.
 However, as the fear of war rose, the state chose to expropriate the property on 25 July 1938.
 Construction commenced in January 1939, consisting of a slipway, a guard station, a barracks and a fuel depot.
 Further work was started to allow six torpedo bombers and twelve reconnaissance aircraft be stationed at Skattøra.

 With the full mobilization in September 1939, the Navy Air Service organized its 3rd Air Wing at Skattøra, with detachments at Hammerfest and Vadsø.
 The air wing was activated on 27 September, consisting of a single M.F.11.
 At the time the aerodrome only had a few buoys to anchor to.
 In October three Heinkel He 115 torpedo bombers were dispatched and were used to patrol the coast from Kirkenes to Helgeland.